Yorkshire, England in the 17th-19th Centuries; Expansion, Opposition, and the Industrial Revolution

 This article is based on Ingrid Barton’s The Little History of Yorkshire (The History Press, 2018) and other resources linked throughout the piece.

 This is written as a backgrounder for our small group tours.
 Our Wainwright Walking Trail tour for the active senior has been especially designed for those with the stamina to follow the Wainwright Walking Trail but also allows for those interested but are unsure of their ability to cover the whole distance to walk as much or as little as suits their individual interests and ability.
-We begin our adventure in Carlisle and finish in York, crossing the country from the west coast to the east coast along a path devised by Alfred Wainwright, early 20th century English fell-walker, guide book writer, illustrator and cartographer.
+We begin our adventure in Carlisle and finish in York, crossing the country from the west coast to the Yorkshire coast on the east, along a path devised by Alfred Wainwright, early 20th century English fell-walker, guide book writer, illustrator and cartographer.

 On our walk, which deviates a little from Wainwright’s original trail and takes us through three national parks, the Lake District National Park, the Yorkshire Dales National Park and the North York Moors National Park, English history is ever present and makes for a truly fascinating and memorable walk.

 The program Queen Victoria’s Great Britain runs for 21 days and visits 23 contributing locations that provide participants with an understanding of Queen Victoria’s reign and the Industrial Revolution and also spends time in Yorkshire England in some of the key cities in this historic county..
 Our trip visits some 30+ places and includes talks and short lectures from knowledgeable guides.
 We will look at the important developments in technology, science, medicine, politics, social life, art and architecture, with an examination of Gothic Revival and the iconic Arts and Crafts movement, including works by Charles Rennie Mackintosh.
 On this tour, we travel to the Lake District via the Yorkshire Dales.

 Just click through this link to see the collection of tours of England that you may join.